textcreationpartnership/A02475/README.md

 ##Content Summary##

 #####Front#####

-Visiones rerum. = The visions of things.
-Or Foure poems 1.
-Principium & mutabilitas rerum.
-Or, the b
+1. TO THE MOST ILLVSTRIOVS AND most excellent CHARLES, Prince of Wales, Duke of Cornewall, Earle of Chester, &c.

+1. TO THE READER.

 #####Body#####

+1. Visiones Rerum.

-1. Principium & Mutabilitas rerum.
+    _ Principium & Mutabilitas rerum.
-(1) These three Nauall Battailes were the greatest of the World: for the prime Forces both of the Ea
-    _ The Altar to AMBITION and CRV•…LTIE.

-    _ 2.
-The Altar to IGNORANCE and IDOLATRY.

-    _ 3.
-The Altar of AVARICE and OPRESSIO•….

-    _ 4.
-The Altar to LVST and LVXVRIE.
-(1) Herod surnamed the Great (tho valiant, cruell) put to death Mariamne his wife (a woman both chas
-1. Cursus & Ordo rerum.
+    _ Cursus & Ordo rerum.
 OR ART AND NATVRE.
 (1) These three Nauall Battailes were the greatest of the World: for the prime Forces both of the Ea
-    _ The Altar to AMBITION and CRV•…LTIE.

-    _ 2.
-The Altar to IGNORANCE and IDOLATRY.

-    _ 3.
-The Altar of AVARICE and OPRESSIO•….

-    _ 4.
-The Altar to LVST and LVXVRIE.
-(1) Herod surnamed the Great (tho valiant, cruell) put to death Mariamne his wife (a woman both chas
-1. Opineo & Ratio Rerum: OR, A DISPVTE BETWIXT WEALTH AND Pouertie, &c.
+    _ Opineo & Ratio Rerum: OR, A DISPVTE BETWIXT WEALTH AND Pouertie, &c.
-(1) These three Nauall Battailes were the greatest of the World: for the prime Forces both of the Ea
-    _ The Altar to AMBITION and CRV•…LTIE.

-    _ 2.
-The Altar to IGNORANCE and IDOLATRY.

-    _ 3.
-The Altar of AVARICE and OPRESSIO•….

-    _ 4.
-The Altar to LVST and LVXVRIE.
-(1) Herod surnamed the Great (tho valiant, cruell) put to death Mariamne his wife (a woman both chas
-1. Malum & finis Rerum: OR, SINNE AND VERTVE.
+    _ Malum & finis Rerum: OR, SINNE AND VERTVE.

-(1) These three Nauall Battailes were the greatest of the World: for the prime Forces both of the Ea
-    _ The Altar to AMBITION and CRV•…LTIE.
+      * The Altar to AMBITION and CRV•…LTIE.

-    _ 2.
-The Altar to IGNORANCE and IDOLATRY.
+      * 2. The Altar to IGNORANCE and IDOLATRY.

-    _ 3.
-The Altar of AVARICE and OPRESSIO•….
+      * 3. The Altar of AVARICE and OPRESSIO•….

-    _ 4.
-The Altar to LVST and LVXVRIE.
+      * 4. The Altar to LVST and LVXVRIE.
 (1) Herod surnamed the Great (tho valiant, cruell) put to death Mariamne his wife (a woman both chas **Types of content**